Quantitative Verification with Neural Networks: Probabilistic Programs and Stochastic Dynamical Models

 We remark that our model encompasses general probabilistic program loops as well as stochastic dynamical systems with general disturbances.
 For example, a probabilistic loop with guard condition $B$ and body $C$ in the form

 can be expressed as a loop with guard $\keyword{true}$ and body $\keyword{if}~B~\keyword{then}~C~\keyword{else}~\keyword{skip}~\keyword{fi}$.
 This expresses the fact that, after termination, the program will stay on the terminal state indefinitely.
-Also, discrete-time stochastic difference equations with a nonlinear vector field $g$ and time-invariant input disturbance with an arbitrary distribution ${\cal W}$ in the form
+Also, discrete-time stochastic difference equations with a nonlinear vector field $g$ and time-invariant input disturbance with an arbitrary distribution $\mathcal{W}$ in the form

 comply with our model.
-It is sufficient to derive $w_t$ with an appropriate inverse transformation from the uniform distribution and embed it in $f$.
+It is sufficient to derive $w_t$ with an appropriate inverse transformation from the uniform distribution and embed it in the update function $f$ (Eq.~\eqref{eq:sys}), to simulate a function $g$ that accepts random inputs $w_t$ distributed according to distribution $\mathcal{W}$.
+Note that this is without loss of generality; we do not require $f$ to be continuous and we do not require it to be differentiable, and therefore we can represent any distribution using the inverse CDF method, as is standard in stochastic simulation \cite[Chapter 2, p.36]{asmussen2007stochastic}.
 Our model is even more general, as it encompasses state-dependent distributions, whose parameters depend on the state and may depend on other distributions and thus define joint, multi-variate and hierarchically-structured distributions.
-Notably, our model comprises both continuous and discrete probability distributions and is able to model discrete-time stochastic hybrid systems.
+Notably, our model comprises both continuous and discrete probability distributions and is able to model discrete-time stochastic hybrid systems~\cite{LSAZ22}.
+Our model also subsumes probabilistic models and programs over finite state spaces, where each state can be represented as a point of the Euclidean space $\Real^n$.
+Note that this encoding of a finite state space ensures Borel-measurability of the update function, as the $\sigma$-algebra of this finite state space (i.e., its powerset) is a subset of the Borel $\sigma$-algebra.